Man Accused Of Murdering a Father In Front Of His Son On A Train Appears In Court

 Pencille spoke to confirm his name and date of birth, that his nationality is British, and said he had no address at a hearing lasting just over two minutes.

+She appeared before magistrates wearing a grey tracksuit, speaking only to confirm her name, date of birth, that she lives in Willbury Road in Farnham, and that she is white British.

+Mitchell was remanded in custody to appear alongside Pencille at Guildford Crown Court on Monday afternoon.

-Pomeroy, who lived in Guildford and owned an technology firm, was attached following a short altercation on a train carriage.
+Pomeroy, who lived in Guildford and owned a technology firm, was attached following a short altercation on a train carriage.

 A manhunt led detectives to a flat in Willbury Road on Saturday morning and they made two arrests.